statsig-io/docs/docs/statsig-warehouse-native/guides/running_a_poc.md

 **Statsig Warehouse Native** enables customers with existing metric logs to quickly run analysis on their existing metric data, and optionally bring previous assignment data/offline experiments into the platform quickly.
 The data warehouse native solution has two major flavors:

-1. **Create and analyze**: You can run an experiment on **web/mobile/app** and use Statsig’s SDKs to allocate and randomize users, and run analysis.
+1. **Assign and Analyze**: You can run an experiment on **web/mobile/app** and use Statsig’s SDKs to allocate and randomize users, and then analyze results.
 2. **Analyze**: You can run an experiment elsewhere (***your own SDK, email, direct mail, sms, ivr, etc.***) and use Statsig to analyze that data and calculate experiment results.
 This data can be read from your warehouse in [this format](/statsig-warehouse-native/data-sources#assignment-sources) - we call these external sources [Assignment Sources](/statsig-warehouse-native/guides/assignment-sources).

 If you have a pre-existing experiment in your warehouse, we recommend getting started first with an **Analyze** experiment.
 This is an effective and quick way to get comfortable with establishing a connection between Statsig and your warehouse, and the experience of consuming [experiment results](/statsig-warehouse-native/guides/pulse) in the Statsig console.
-Then, we recommend running a **Create and analyze** experiment using Statsig's SDKs; typically an A/A test.
-With the A/A **Create and analyze** experiment, you can test Statsig's SDKs and implementation process with your engineering and product team.
+Then, we recommend running a **Assign and Analyze** experiment using Statsig's SDKs; typically an A/A test.
+With the A/A **Assign and Analyze** experiment, you can test Statsig's SDKs and implementation process with your engineering and product team.

 # Steps to running an effective Proof of Concept with Warehouse Native